Los Bravos: Biography

 The band was an amalgamation of two pop groups, Los Sonor from Madrid and The Runaways from Mallorca.
-Los Bravos' lead singer, Mike Kogel, is from Germany.
+Los Bravos' lead singer, Mike Kogel (aliases: Mike Kennedy, Mike Keller), is from Germany.
 His vocal styling was sometimes likened to Gene Pitney's.
-"Black is Black" reached No. 1 in Canada, No. 2 in the UK Singles Chart in July 1966, No. 4 in the US Billboard Hot 100 chart, and has sold over one million copies worldwide.
+"Black Is Black" reached No. 1 on the Canadian Singles Chart, No. 2 in the UK Singles Chart in July 1966, No. 4 in the US Billboard Hot 100 chart, and has sold over one million copies worldwide.

-"Black is Black" was written by Michelle Grainger, Tony Hayes, and Steve Wadey in their recording studio for cutting demo discs in Hoo St Werburgh, near Rochester, Kent, England.
+"Black Is Black" was written by Michelle Grainger, Tony Hayes, and Steve Wadey in their recording studio for cutting demo discs in Hoo St Werburgh, near Rochester, Kent, England.
 The song was later covered by Johnny Hallyday and then by French-based outfit Belle Epoque, whose disco version coincidentally also reached No. 2 in the UK in 1977.

 Los Bravos' follow-up single, "I Don't Care", reached No. 16 in the UK in October 1966.
-In 1967, the band participated in the San Remo Music Festival, failing to qualify for the final with the song "Uno come noi" in Italian.
+In 1967, the band participated in the Sanremo Music Festival, failing to qualify for the final with the song "Uno come noi" in Italian.
 The band was the subject of two Spanish comedic movies: in 1967 Los chicos con las chicas (The Boys With the Girls), directed by Javier Aguirre and in 1968, ¡Dame un poco de amooor...!
 (Give Me a Little Looove!), directed by José María Forqué and Francisco Macián.
 Their song "Going Nowhere" from the soundtrack to Los chicos con las chicas was re-issued as a part of the Rhino Records series, Nuggets II: Original Artyfacts from the British Empire and Beyond, 1964–1969.
 The song had reached No. 55 in Canada.

-Their 1968 song "Bring A Little Lovin' " reached No. 22 in Canada, July 13, 1968.
+Their single release of the Harry Vanda/George Young penned song, "Bring a Little Lovin'", reached No. 22 in Canada on 13 July 1968.

-One of Los Bravos' founding members, Manuel Fernández, committed suicide on 20 May 1968, at the age of 23, after the death of his bride, Lottie Rey, in an auto accident.
+One of Los Bravos' founding members, Manuel Fernández, committed suicide on 20 May 1968, at the age of 23, after the death of his wife, Lottie Rey, in an auto accident.
 Also that year, Kogel left the group to develop a solo career under the name Mike Kennedy.
 He was replaced as singer by Bob Wright and then Anthony (Tony) Anderson.
 Anderson sang with The Warriors, with his brother Jon Anderson, before joining Los Bravos.

 In 1975 and 1976, Kogel rejoined the group.

+In 1990, guitarist Antonio Martínez died in a motorcycle accident en route to his recording studio.